crowdfavorite-mirrors/wp-login-security-solution/readme.txt

 == Changelog ==

+= 0.45.0 (2014-08-17)
+* Adjust for password reset process for security changes in WP 3.9.2

+= 0.44.0 (2014-05-30) =
+* Handle mysqli usage
+* Indicate that setting "Match Time" to 0 disables slowdowns, notifications, and breach confirmations.
+* If "Match Time" is 0, return empty values rather than running queries.

+= 0.43.0 (2014-01-16) =
+* By popular demand, notification emails now include the full IP address.

 = 0.42.0 (2013-07-06) =
 * Have Maintenence Mode messaging say who turned it on and how to turn it off.